GP principals are self-employed and are therefore not subject to the NHS Scheme nor the statutory provisions that would apply to employees.

 - Eight weeks’ full pay (less any Statutory Maternity Pay (SMP) or Maternity Allowance (MA) receivable [including any dependants’ allowances)

 - 18 weeks’ half pay (plus any SMP or MA receivable [including any dependants’ allowance]) but not exceeding full pay.

 Although there is no specific reference to statutory maternity pay in the Directions GP registras will in addition be entitled to a further 13 weeks of SMP or MA if they fulfil the necessary criteria.

 On the NHS scheme

-When employed by the practice the GP trainee entitlements will be laid down in the contract of employment, which in turn is governed by the Directions to Health Education England (GP trainees) 2013 and the NHS Litigation Authority (GP trainees) 2013.
+When employed by the practice the GP registrar entitlements will be laid down in the contract of employment, which in turn is governed by the Directions to Health Education England (GP registrar) 2013 and the NHS Litigation Authority (GP registrar) 2013.

 Not on the NHS scheme

 Where there is no specific reference in the GP registrar contract to either the General Whitley Council provisions or the NHS Scheme we would encourage GP specialty trainees to try to negotiate similar terms with their training practice to those applied to their hospital doctor colleagues in line with the previous historical arrangement, and at the very least the provisions in the Directions which are generally similar to the NHS Scheme provisions.
 GP trainers may need to discuss this with their primary care organisation in terms of the funding.